Northern Ireland

 Did You Know?

-• The Irish name Sliabh an Bhéil Mhóir translates as 'mountain of the great mouth,' likely referring to the gaping entrance of Coolarkin Cave found on its eastern slopes.
+- •The Irish name Sliabh an Bheil Mhóir translates as the 'mountain of the great mouth', a likely reference to the extensive limestone caverns and deep sinkholes that honeycomb the ground below its western slopes.